The UK government has published what it calls a ‘greenprint’ for decarbonising all modes of domestic transport by 2050.

 The transport decarbonisation plan also sets out how the government will improve public transport and increase support for active travel to make these the natural first choice for all who can take them.

-The document envisages creating a net zero rail network by 2050, ensuring net zero domestic aviation emissions by 2040 and leading the transition to green shipping.
+The document envisages creating a net zero rail network by 2050, ensuring net zero domestic aviation emissions by 2040 and a transition to green shipping.